ab9rf/scripts/docs/gui/rename.rst

 ==========

 .. dfhack-tool::
-    :summary: Modify the name of anything that is nameable.
+    :summary: Edit in-game language-based names.
     :tags: adventure fort productivity animals items units

-Once you select a target (by clicking on the game map, by passing a commandline parameter, or by using the provided selection widget) this tool allows you change its language name, generate a new random name, or rename it with your preferred component words.
-It provides an interface similar to the in-game naming panel that you can use to customize your fortress name at embark.
+Once you select a target (by clicking on something on the game map, by passing a commandline parameter, or by using the selection dialog) this tool allows you change the language of the name, generate a new random name, or replace components of the name with your preferred words.

+`gui/rename` provides an interface similar to the in-game naming panel that you can use to customize your fortress name at embark.
 That is, it allows you to choose words from an in-game language to assemble a name, just like the default names that the game generates.
-You will be able to assign units new given and last names.
-You can also use this tool to set freeform "nicknames" for targets that support it.
+You will be able to assign units new given and last names, or even rename the world itself.

+You can run `gui/rename` while on the "prepare carefully" embark screen to rename your starting dwarves.

 Usage
 -----